alexcla99/brain_mri_keras_classification/README.md

-+--- __init__.py                       # An empty file to make this directory being a Python library +--- dataset.py                        # The dataset loader +--- fine_tune.py                      # A script to apply fine tuning on a model +--- preprocess_ft_data_to_numpy.py    # A script to preprocess the ft dataset and store it into numpy files +--- preprocess_train_data_to_numpy.py # A script to preprocess the train dataset and store it into numpy files +--- README.md                         # This file +--- requirements.txt                  # The Python libraries to be installed in order to run the project +--- settings.json                     # The settings of the model and the train phase
++--- __init__.py                       # An empty file to make this directory being a Python library +--- dataset.py                        # The dataset loader +--- fine_tune.py                      # A script to apply fine tuning on a model +--- README.md                         # This file
++--- requirements.txt                  # The Python libraries to be installed in order to run the project +--- settings.json                     # The settings of the model and the train phase